Maziokorie/PAYSENGER-APP/README.md

 5. Visual design: Is it visually appealing?
 The design of the app is visually appealing.
 The main colours used in the design are essentially royal purple, with texts in white and yellow colours on a deep blue background.
 The choice and number of colours utilized made it possible for a good balance to be struck between unity and variety such that a dull or overwhelming design was avoided.
 All the design elements are properly arranged with a high resolution imagery.
 The logo is distinctive and eye catching and comes in the shape of a small bird with yellow, purple and pink colours.

-6. How to Communicate Using the Paysenger App
+6. How to Communicate Using the Paysenger App.
-There are 3 ways to communicate using the Paysenger app:
+There are 3 ways to communicate using the Paysenger app namely:
  (A) Text message - ask your question in text format and get an answer in messenger.
 (B) Audio message - record a voice message and you’ll get an answer with your voice.
 (C) Video message - record a video question or request, then you’ll get a video postcard with an answer.